Europe's electric dreams

 Reuters Econ World has a verified contact on file.
 Create a free PitchCentric account to access it and generate a personalised pitch in seconds.
 Research at least 3 recent episodes first and lead with a specific angle that serves their business audience.

-Reuters Econ World is hosted by Reuters.
-The show is categorised under business (news) and has published 94 episodes.
+Reuters Econ World is hosted by Unknown Host.
+The show is categorised under Business (news) and has published 102 episodes.

 Reuters Econ World is accessible for guests with genuine business expertise.
 A personalised, episode-aware pitch will still outperform a generic one every time.